lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 For ML-KEM specific security considerations refer to
 {{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.

+   The generation of private keys relies on random numbers.
+The use of inadequate pseudo-random number generators (PRNGs) to generate these values can result in little or no security.
+An attacker may find it much easier to reproduce the PRNG environment that produced the keys, searching the resulting small set of possibilities, rather than brute force searching the whole key space.
+The generation of quality random numbers is difficult, and {{?RFC4086}} offers important guidance in this area.

 Per the analysis of the final {{FIPS203}} in {{KEMMY24}}, a compliant instantiation of ML-KEM is LEAK-BIND-K-PK-secure and LEAK-BIND-K-CT-secure when using the expanded key format, but not MAL-BIND-K-PK-secure nor